New Delhi to Old Delhi Distance – All You Need to Know

 New Delhi is in central Delhi and Old Delhi is in north Delhi.

 New Delhi is located in a less congested part of the city, close to Delhi’s green belt, the Central Ridge Reserve Forest.
 Central Ridge Reserve Forest is known as the lungs of Delhi.
-It is 8,000 hectares – a massive green space with forests, parks and historic monuments.
-The air is quite literally cleaner New Delhi.
+It is 8,000 hectares with forests, parks and historic monuments.
+The air is literally cleaner in New Delhi.

 What is the Difference Between Old Delhi, New Delhi and Delhi?